LiamDrew/LiamDrew/README.md

 I look for purpose through my work.
 I’m extremely invested in finding a company where I can take on responsibility and make a difference on an important project.

-If you think I can make a difference on your team or at your company, please reach out and let me know what I can do for you.
+If you think I can make a difference on your team or at your company, please email me at [william.ward.drew@gmail.com](mailto:william.ward.drew@gmail.com).

 ## Fields of Interest
 - **Industrial software**, particularly for agricultural or automotive applications